mxschmitt/action-tmate/README.md

       uses: mxschmitt/action-tmate@v1
 ```

-To get the connection string, just open the `Checks` tab and scroll to the bottom.
-There you can connect either directly per SSH or via a web based interface.
+To get the connection string, just open the `Checks` tab in your Pull Request and scroll to the bottom.
+There you can connect either directly per SSH or via a web based terminal.

 ![alt text](./docs/checks-tab.png "Logo Title Text 1")